swiftlang/swift-org-website/documentation/server/guides/memory-leaks-and-usage.md

 ```

-3. Then run it a second time for the `feature branch`:
+3. Then run it a second time for the `feature branch` by changing the branch and recompiling.

 ```